Widows working together for a better life

 ICSEE is grateful for the Global Fund for Widows collaboration.
 It is remarkable when the goals, expertise, community relations, and resources come together so constructively.

-The Maasai Stoves & Solar Project operates cornflour mills.
-These are the only women-led mills in the region.
-They provide employment for Maasai women, especially widows, and were established originally with the help of CODEGAZ, a French NGO of volunteers from the GDF Suez Corporation.
+Earlier, the Maasai Stoves & Solar Project operated cornflour mills.
+They were the only women-led mills in the region.
+They provided employment for Maasai women, especially widows, and were established originally with the help of CODEGAZ, a French NGO of volunteers from the GDF Suez Corporation.